itsgreggreg/haskell_quick_reference/README.md

   = Nothing
   | Just a
 --       ↑
---       └ The constructor "Just" can be passed a value of any type to produce value of type "Maybe"
+--       └ The constructor "Just" can be passed a value of any type to produce a value of type "Maybe"
 ```

 ### Type Classes